-A major feature of Purevax RCP FeLV is the absence of adjuvant.
+A major feature of Purevax RCPCh FeLV is the absence of adjuvant.
 Tolerance at the injection site is of great importance in feline vaccinology.
 It was, therefore, decided to develop an adjuvant-free vaccine so as to limit the inflammatory reaction at the injection site.
-As a consequence of the absence of adjuvant, most components of the vaccine are modified live agents (feline viral rhinotracheitis, infectious panleucopenia) or vectored virus (canarypox-FeLV), with the exception of the feline calicivirus component, which has been inactivated.
+As a consequence of the absence of adjuvant, most components of the vaccine are modified live agents (feline viral rhinotracheitis, chlamydiosis, infectious panleucopenia) or vectored virus (canarypox-FeLV), with the exception of the feline calicivirus component, which has been inactivated.

-Importantly, Purevax RCP FeLV contains 3 components which have already been registered and widely used either in North America (feline viral rhinotracheitis) or in Europe (infectious panleucopenia and feline leukaemia components).
+Importantly, Purevax RCPCh FeLV contains 4 components which have already been registered and widely used either in North America (feline viral rhinotracheitis, chlamydiosis components) or in Europe (infectious panleucopenia and feline leukaemia components).
 The only new component is the inactivated calicivirus antigen combination.